tcarlock/tcarlock.github.io/index.md

     type: heroblock
     content: >-
-      Currently based in NYC, I'm a engineering leader with interest in entrepreneurship and business strategy, user-interface design and martial arts.
+      Currently based in NYC, I'm a engineering leader with interest in entrepreneurship and business strategy, user-interface design and Muay Thai.
   - section_id: about
     component: content_block.html
     type: contentblock